m3-julius/demomom/README.txt

 - House data will be deleted (Interpreted this as if the house is being demolished and doesn't exist anymore)
 - All family members will be deleted.

-j) Delete a family member from a household curl -i "http://localhost:8080/deletehouseholdmember?personid=<personid>"
+k) Delete a family member from a household curl -i "http://localhost:8080/deletehouseholdmember?personid=<personid>"
 <personid> input: Required - Valid personid numeric (must be existing in DB)